vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Abhiṣṭasaptami_—7th tithi of any month; worship of the oceans, continents (dvīpa), pātālas and the earth; HV I. 791 ( from Vi.
 Dh. only one verse ).

 _Amāvāsyā_-_derivation_ of, HÁ 311-315; HK 643-644, KV 343-44;TT 163, bhāṣya on Gobhila-gr̥hya I. 5.5, PC 314-345; VKK 9-10 quote passages from MB and Purāṇas stating that Amāvāsyā falling on Monday, Tuesday or Thursday is specially holy, so also if it occurs on certain nakṣatras such as Anurādhā, Viśakhā, Svāti; HV II.
 246-257.
 Vide KN 309 ff for several derivations of the word and legends connected therewith from the Brāhmaṇas and Purāṇas.
-Amāvāsyā mixed with 1st tithi to be preferred to one mixed with 14th except in Savitrīvrata.
+Amāvāsyā mixed with 1st tithi to be preferred to one mixed with 14th except in Savitr̥īvrata.
 Vide Vratārka. folios 334a-356b for amāvāsyā-vratas.

 _Amāvāsyā-kr̥iya_-Vide SMK 281, KSS 21-23, VKK 81-82.